 Politicians and business tycoons around the world have mastered the art of persuasion.
 Needless to say that in order to win elections and business deals, you need to have powerful persuasion techniques.
 This is the reason why both politicians and businesses use persuasive advertisements on different kinds of media.

 The question is, how can you become a persuasive person?
 While there are hundreds of books that will teach you on this subject, this article will teach you some basics and fundamental principles of persuasion.
 Interested?
 Okay, learn more from the list below.

 The nature of persuasion

 1. To persuade is not to manipulate.
 Persuasion is a process of changing people’s attitude or behavior toward some event, idea, and object through written or visual presentations.
 Manipulation (psychological manipulation) on the other hand is a process of changing people’s behavior or perception through abusive or deception tactics.
 Persuasive people know the difference between these two processes.
 It is simple anyway.
 Using a deceptive strategy to manipulate other people is definitely not persuasion.

 2. Persuasion works better on persuadable.
-Of course virtually everyone can be persuaded, but those people who are still on the process of decision making are the perfect target of persuasion.
+Of course, virtually everyone can be persuaded, but those people who are still in the process of decision making are the perfect target of persuasion.
 This is the reason why politicians spend millions of dollars just to get undecided voters vote for them.
-They understand that focusing on those people can give them better opportunity to accumulate considerable number of votes in the upcoming election.
+They understand that focusing on those people can give them better opportunity to accumulate a considerable number of votes in the upcoming election.

 4. Persuasion means consistency.
-To make people interested on what you are talking about is to stay consistent on your principles and ideas.
-Being consistent on your statement on an issue captivates other people’s attention.
+To make people interested in what you are talking about is to stay consistent with your principles and ideas.
+Being consistent with your statement on an issue captivates other people’s attention.
 As a result, people will most likely think that you are a reliable source of information.
 If that happens, people will become easier to believe in you.